A Survey of Deep Graph Clustering: Taxonomy, Challenge, Application, and Open Resource: Taxonomy

-\textbf{Neural Clustering.} To alleviate the aforementioned issues of traditional clustering methods, the neural clustering methods are designed to group the samples into different clusters with deep neural networks.
+To alleviate the aforementioned issues of traditional clustering methods, the neural clustering methods are designed to group the samples into different clusters with deep neural networks.
 Concretely, in the neural clustering methods, the clustering process and the deep neural network are jointly optimized by the gradient descent algorithms \cite{ADAM,SGD}.

 For example, in many two-stage neural clustering methods \cite{DAEGC,MAGCN,O2MAC,SDCN,AGCN,GDCL,DFCN,DCRN,CDRS}, a widely-used clustering distribution alignment loss is introduced to network optimization as shown in Figure \ref{kl_loss_figure}.
-Specifically, in the first stage, these methods pre-train the encoders $\mathcal{F}$ and initialize the cluster center embeddings $\textbf{C} \in \mathds{R}^{K \times d}$ by the traditional clustering algorithms on the learned node embeddings $\textbf{Z} \in \mathds{R}^{N \times d}$.
-Here, the cluster center embeddings $\textbf{C}$ are set to the learnable parameters of the deep neural networks.
-Then, in the second stage, a soft assignment between the node embeddings $\textbf{Z}$ and the cluster center embeddings $\textbf{C}$ is calculated as formulated:
+Specifically, in the first stage, these methods pre-train the encoders $\mathcal{F}$ in a self-supervised manner.
+After that, they initialize the cluster center embeddings $\mathbf{C} \in \mathbb{R}^{k \times d}$ by the traditional clustering algorithms on the learned node embeddings $\mathbf{Z} \in \mathbb{R}^{n \times d}$, where $n$, $k$, and $d$ denotes the node number, cluster number, latent feature dimension, respectively.
+Note that the cluster center embeddings $\mathbf{C}$ are set to the learnable parameters of the deep neural networks, i.e., the tensors with gradients.
+In the second stage, a soft assignment between the node embeddings $\mathbf{Z}$ and the cluster center embeddings $\mathbf{C}$ is calculated as formulated:

-Here, the similarity between $\textbf{Z}_i$ and $\textbf{C}_j$ is measured by the Student's $t$-distribution kernel.
-Besides, $\alpha$ is the freedom degree of Student's $t$-distribution. $\textbf{Q}_{ij}$ can be considered as the probability of assigning $i$-th node to $j$-th cluster, namely a soft assignment.
-Subsequently, the clustering is promoted by aligning the soft assignment $\textbf{Q}_{ij}$ with the high confidence assignments $\textbf{P}_{ij}$ as follows.
+Here, the similarity between $i$-th node embedding $\mathbf{z}_i$ and $j$-th cluster center embedding $\mathbf{c}_j$ is measured by the Student's $t$-distribution kernel. $\alpha$ is the freedom degree of Student's $t$-distribution. $Q_{ij}$ can be considered as the probability of assigning $i$-th node to $j$-th cluster, namely a soft assignment.
+Subsequently, the clustering distribution is promoted by aligning the soft assignment $Q_{ij}$ with the high confidence assignments $P_{ij}$ as follows.

-where the high confidence (target) assignments $\textbf{P}_{ij}$ can be calculated by first raising $\textbf{Q}_{ij}$ to the second pow and then normalizing by the frequency per cluster as formulated:
+where the high confidence (target) assignments $P_{ij}$ can be calculated by first raising $Q_{ij}$ to the second pow and then normalizing by the frequency per cluster as formulated:

-In this manner, the clusters are iteratively refined by learning from the sharpened clustering distribution, thus improving clustering performance.
+Here, the distribution $\mathbf{P}$ is considered the sharpened clustering distribution, which contains more high-confidence clustering information.
+By aligning the original clustering distribution $\mathbf{Q}$ and sharpened clustering distribution $\mathbf{P}$, the clusters are iteratively refined, therefore improving clustering performance.

 Similarly, in other two-stage neural clustering methods \cite{GDCL,SGCMC,SCAGC,CDRS,IDCRN}, the high confidence clustering pseudo labels are adopted as the supervision signal for better clustering as shown in Figure \ref{pseudo_label_figure}.
 For instance, in GDCL, \cite{GDCL} debias the false negative sampling of contrastive learning with the pseudo clustering labels.
 Besides, \cite{SCAGC} proposes SCAGC to maximize the similarities of intra-cluster nodes while minimizing the similarities of inter-cluster nodes.
 Moreover, in IDCRN, \cite{IDCRN} utilizes the high confidence pseudo labels to refine the adjacency matrix and guide the learned embeddings to recover the affinity matrix even across views.
 In addition, \cite{SGCMC} design a cross-entropy based objective function to guide the network to classify the clustering pseudo labels in the SGCMC model.
 Furthermore, \cite{CDRS} collaborates the pseudo node classification task with clustering and augments a pseudo-label set to further improve the clustering performance.